jamiguel23/DXA-takehome/logging.md

 Finished documenting (can be found in process.md) as well as uploaded a video of the bot working.

 Compiling all the necessary documents to send off back to the team.

+Will look into some adding more features down the road.

+Overall, I really enjoyed this process.
+I learned a lot and had a lot of fun along the way.
+I even enjoyed the hard parts and the parts that I didn't even know but eventually learned how to do.
+Looking forward to whats ahead.